 Bed bugs are the nocturnal, reddish-brown insects.
 They are the pesky little pests of the size between 1 and 7 millimeters.
-These wingless creatures have dorsoventrally flattened bodies that allow them to hide in areas such as floor cracks, carpets, beds and upholstered furniture.
+These creatures have dorsoventrally flattened bodies that allows them to hide in areas such as floor cracks, carpets, beds and upholstered furniture.

 Bed bugs feed on the blood of humans and other warm-blooded animals as their only source of nutrition.
 In order to mature into adults, they must feed once during each of their immature stages.
 Adult females also need blood in order to produce eggs.

 Bed bugs inject an anticoagulant along with saliva when they pierce skin for the meal.
 The anticoagulants are responsible to generate a response in person’s body.
 The size of the bite depends upon the anticoagulants and the number of times a person is bitten.